Website design, Paul Chutkow

 Lineage: Life, Love and Six Generations in California Wine.

 John Steinbeck.
 Jack London.
 Alice Waters.
 The artist Christo.
 As different as these creators are, author Jim Holden shows us the common passion and spirit that made them giants in their fields.
-Don’t miss it!

 Folks, someplace Robert Mondavi is smiling.

-And so are Milton Glaser, Phobe Stanton, and Elliott Coleman -- my friends, my mentors, and my constant sources of inspiration and wisdom.
+And so are Milton Glaser, Phobe Stanton, and Elliott Coleman -- my friends, my mentors, and my constant sources of wisdom and inspiration.
 And somewhere Zelda is surely smiling too.
-That little beast was at my side throughout the early years of this great adventure, and she was there too for some of my most memorable encounters, including one with Ernest Hemingway’s oldest son, Jack.
+That little beast was at my side throughout the early years of this great adventure, and she was there too for some of my most memorable encounters, including one with Ernest Hemingway's oldest son, Jack.
 Over a dinner together in Paris, Jack shared with us this marvelous story...

-One day, Jack, an avid fisherman like his dad, wandered into a fly-fishing shop located just off the Champs Elysees.
+One day, Jack, an avid fisherman like his dad, wandered into a fly-fishing shop located just off the Champs Elysees in Paris.
 He wanted to buy a few flies to take with him back to Idaho.
 Well, the flies were fabulous, many of them the best he had ever seen, so Jack bought more than a few; he bought several dozen!
-And when he presented his credit card to the owner, the man said, “Hmmm, Hemingway.
-Any relation to Ernest?”
+And when he presented his credit card to the owner, the man said, "Hmmm, Hemingway.
+Any relation to Ernest?"

 "Yes," Jack said.
 "I'm his oldest son."